Moon landing: Proposed future missions

 Signatories of the Artemis Accords (blue) and International Lunar Research Station (red).

-The Lunar Polar Exploration Mission is a robotic space mission concept by ISRO and Japan's space agency JAXA that would send a lunar rover and lander to explore south pole region of the Moon in 2025.
-JAXA is likely to provide launch service using the future H3 rocket, along with responsibility for the rover.
-ISRO would be responsible for the lander.
-ISRO, following the success of Chandrayaan 3 also has plans to launch Chandrayaan 4, a lunar sample return mission, which would possibly be the first to return soil from the water rich south polar basin, in a landing close to Statio Shiv Shakti.
+The Lunar Polar Exploration Mission is a robotic space mission concept by ISRO and Japan's space agency JAXA that would send a lunar rover and lander to explore south pole region of the Moon no earlier than 2028.
+ISRO, following the success of Chandrayaan 3, plans to launch Chandrayaan 4, a lunar sample return mission, which would possibly be the first to return soil from the water-rich south polar basin, in a landing close to Statio Shiv Shakti.
 The mission is planned by late 2028.
 Both nations are also active participants in the Artemis program.

-On 11 December 2017, US President Donald Trump signed Space Policy Directive 1, which directed NASA to return to the Moon with a crewed mission, for long-term exploration and use and missions to other planets.
-On 26 March 2019, Vice President Mike Pence formally announced that the mission will include the first female lunar astronaut.
-The Artemis program had intended to land a crewed mission on the Moon in 2024, and to begin sustained operations by 2028, supported by a planned Lunar Gateway.
-The NASA lunar landing mission has since been postponed to launch no earlier than September 2026.
+In December 2017, US President Donald Trump signed Space Policy Directive-1, which directed NASA to return to the Moon with a crewed mission, for long-term exploration and use and missions to other planets.
+In March 2019, Vice President Mike Pence formally announced that the mission will include the first woman and person of color to travel to the lunar surface.
+The Artemis program had intended to land a crewed mission on the Moon in 2024, and to begin sustained operations by 2028, supported by a planned Lunar Gateway space station in lunar orbit in favor of a permanent lunar base.
+The NASA lunar landing mission, Artemis IV, has since been postponed to launch no earlier than early 2028, and the Gateway was cancelled in March 2026.
+In April 2026, NASA launched the Artemis II test mission, sending four astronauts around the Moon on a ten-day lunar flyby without entering orbit.
+The crew included the first woman, first Black man, and first Canadian to travel to lunar space.

 The Chinese Lunar Exploration Program plans three additional Chang'e uncrewed missions between 2025 and 2028, in active preparation for the International Lunar Research Station it plans to construct with Russia, Venezuela, Pakistan and the United Arab Emirates in the 2030s.
 In addition, the China Manned Space Agency intends to conduct crewed lunar landings by 2029 or 2030; in preparation for this effort, the various Chinese space agencies and contractors are currently developing a human-rated super-heavy launch vehicle (the Long March 10), a new crewed lunar spacecraft, and a crewed lunar lander.

-Russia's Roscosmos has announced plans to launch a lunar polar orbiter as Luna 26, in 2027.
+Russia's Roscosmos has announced plans to launch a lunar polar orbiter, Luna 26, in 2028.